guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 >[!note]
 >A best practice is to create a `variables.tf` file to use input variables

+To transform an input from optional to required, is by removing the `default` value from the input block.

 The Input Variable can also have a custom validation rules defined, which are defined by adding a `validation` block within the variable block.

 >[!example] Example - validation